andrasq/node-kubelogger/README.md

 ### logger.captureWrites( stream )

 Convert all writes to the given stream into log messages sent to this logger.
 Log message formatting and output is handled as described above.
-Unlike `Stream.write`, the written arguments are not checked to be 'string' or 'Buffer'.
+The written data must be 'string' or 'Buffer', object mode is not supported and throws a TypeError.
+Buffers are converted to utf8 and are logged as text.
+The assumption is that Buffers contain complete log messages not binary data, so utf8 chars split across data chunks will not work right.

         const logger = kubelogger('info', 'stdout').captureWrites(process.stdout);
         console.log('gotcha!');